 - Goods you buy using your credit card or loan are damaged, lost or stolen.

-Sales staff get a commission if you buy CCI.
-They may try to pressure you into buying CCI when you're trying to get credit or a loan.
-Say you need time to think about it, and make sure you need it.
+Salespeople get a commission if you buy CCI.
+They may try to pressure you by offering CCI when you're trying to get credit or a loan.
+You do not have to buy it.